-On September 29, 2020, the Department of Homeland Security’s Office of the Citizenship and Immigration Services Ombudsman (Ombudsman) hosted a public webinar to provide an overview of the Liberian Refugee Immigration Fairness (LRIF) law.
+On September 29, 2020, the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman) hosted a public webinar to provide an overview of the Liberian Refugee Immigration Fairness (LRIF) law.
 Subject matter experts (SMEs) from U.S. Citizenship and Immigration Services (USCIS) also participated in the webinar.

 The U.S. government has granted Temporary Protected Status to Liberia, since 1991, due to in-country civil unrest as well as the Ebola epidemic, and/or been subject to a grant of Deferred Enforced Departure (DED) pursuant to the President’s constitutional authority to conduct foreign relations.
 In December 2019, President Trump announced that DED for Liberia would not be extended.
 The same year, he signed the LRIF provision under the National Defense Authorization Act for Fiscal Year 2020.
 LRIF creates a pathway to lawful permanent residence for certain Liberian nationals and their close family members.
 Individuals who wish to adjust status under LRIF must properly file an Application to Register Permanent Residence or Adjust Status (Form I-485) that is received by USCIS on or before December 20, 2020.